Skip to Content

 You can fly into Bangor, Maine, fifty miles away.
 Or connect through Boston’s Logan Airport to fly into Hancock county airport, ten miles from the park.
 Either way, you’ll want to rent a car.

 We’ve never driven from New York City in one shot.
 On our first trip we stopped in Boston and Kennebunkport on the way up and in Portsmouth, NH coming home.
-The second time, we stopped in York Beach going and Portland, ME on the return.
+The second time, we stopped in York Beach going, and Portland, ME on the return.

-If you love outlet shopping plan an afternoon or overnight in Kittery, which has a long stretch of outlets along route 1, or Freeport, the home of L.L.
-Bean.
-Bean has an entire campus in town with stores dedicated to clothes, outdoor and hunting gear and homegoods.
-Its outlet shop is tucked away with the other outlets in town, from the rest of its stores and is worth seeking out.
-We have found $5 Acorn socks and I bought an amazing winter coat (it has a gazillion pockets and is very warm) for half off the retail price.
+Its outlet shop is tucked away with the other outlets in town, away from the rest of its stores and is worth seeking out.
+I found $5 Acorn socks and I bought an amazing winter coat (it has a gazillion pockets and is very warm) for half off the retail price.
 You can also pick up last year’s backpacks and lunch boxes for the next school year.

 Weather in Acadia